pachyderm/docs/content/latest/reference/pachctl/pachctl_delete_secret.md

----
-# metadata #
-title:  pachctl delete secret
+## pachctl delete secret

-description: "Delete a secret from the cluster."
+Delete a secret from the cluster.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - delete
-cliGlossary:  d
----

 ### Synopsis